 Southeast Asia is drawing increasing attention as a popular travel destination, with Laos being often overlooked, yet worth an adventure.
-Remaining far more remote than the capital city of Vientiane, Luang Prabang has preserved its own old-fashion charms.
+Remaining far from the capital city of Vientiane, Luang Prabang has preserved its own old-fashion charms.
 Mount Phousi, the ancient red-roof temples and the fusion of French-Indochinese architecture are some remarkable highlights of the UNESCO World Heritage Site.
-Check this Luang Prabang itinerary to see the best things to do in Luang Prabang.
-Explore the city within just a day with Baolau!

 Visit the Buddhist temple of Wat Xieng Thong